evmcnb/quartz/content/Pearls/Shoulder dystocia.md

 Next after this is suprapubic pressure - putting force on the posterior aspect of the baby's anterior shoulder to encourage it down and under the pubic symphysis

-An episiotomy will not relieve the bony obstruction but is sometimes used to allow for better access for internal manoeuvres (not included here see zero to finals)
+An episiotomy will not relieve the bony obstruction but is sometimes used to allow for better access for internal manoeuvres:
+1. Rubin's II manoeuvre
+2. Wood’s screw manoeuvre

 #### Complications